 - very little singing, laughter, physical touch or eye contact

 Robbyn provides a therapeutic, trauma sensitive approach to administering the Safe and Sound Protocol (SSP) within the safety of a therapeutic relationship.
-Based upon the research of memory consolidation, social baseline theory, the seven emotional-motivational systems, and the neurosequential model of therapeutics, Robbyn has created a structured approach that supports optimal efficacy of the protocol.
+Based upon the research of memory reconsolidation, social baseline theory, and the neurosequential model of therapeutics, Robbyn has created a structured approach that supports optimal efficacy of the protocol.

-Robbyn is a phase II trainer in the ChildTrauma Academy NMT (nuero-sequential model of therapeutics) and provides consultation to professionals and professional groups on how to connect with and respond to children, especially traumatized children, from a neuro-sensitive perspective.
+Robbyn is a phase II trainer in the ChildTrauma Academy NMT (nuero-sequential model of therapeutics) and provides consultation to professionals and professional groups on how to connect with and respond to children, especially traumatized children, from a neurologically attuned perspective.

-Robbyn has a private practice in Portland, OR where she works with adults and children from a depth and imaginal perspective, with a sensitivity for the effect of interpersonal neurobiology on relationship.
+Robbyn has a private practice in Portland, OR where she works with adults and children from a depth and imaginal perspective, with a sensitivity for the relevance of interpersonal neurobiology within relationship.

-Robbyn is an expert on the relationship between harsh discipline, child development and long-term health.
+Robbyn is an expert on the relationship between harsh discipline, child development and long-term health and speaks nationally on the topic.
 She is a leader in the growing movement to end sanctioned violence against children (corporal punishment) in the US.